 Several tests exist to help you to identify whether you are at risk for diseases, such as diabetes, hypertension, cancer, and more.
 While it can seem frightening to learn about your level of risk for certain diseases, knowing your status ahead of time can help you manage health problems before they become more severe.

-Governmental health organizations recommend a blood test to screen for cholesterol for all men 35 and older and for men aged 20 to 35 who are at high risk of heart disease.
-Women 20 years and older at high risk of heart disease should also be screened.
-At present, there are no guidelines for or against screening in men 20 to 35 years old or for women 20 and over who are not at a risk of developing heart disease.
+Governmental health organizations recommend a blood test to screen for cholesterol for all men 35 and older and men aged 20 to 35 who are at high risk of heart disease.
+Women 20 years and older at an increased risk of heart disease should also be screened.
+At present, there are no guidelines for or against screening in men 20 to 35 years old or for women 20 and over who are not at risk of developing heart disease.
 However, as a precautionary measure, the American Heart Association recommends screening all adults over age 20 approximately every five years.

 Usually conducted through a lipid panel, these tests will indicate your levels of "good" cholesterol, "bad" cholesterol, and other fatty molecules in your body.
 When there is too much cholesterol in your blood, it can clog your arteries, forcing your heart to work harder to pump blood throughout your body.
 Therefore, it is critical that you know if you are at risk for high cholesterol.